ReagentX/numpy_practice/readme.md

 - Lesson 60 requires installation of `requests` and `image`, easily done through `pip`.
 - Lesson 63 uses a very different solution than that given in the blog post.
 - Lesson 67 uses a very different solution than that given in the blog post.
+- Lesson 69 uses a very different solution than that given in the blog post.